Are All Erections the Same? Men Discuss the Differences

 “Morning erections are often a nuisance as I am getting to old to stand on my head to pee.” —Male, age 58

 "Morning wood feels different.
-Its usually harder and seems thicker." –Male, age 20
+It's usually harder and seems thicker." —Male, age 20

 “Morning wood is different 'cause when I’m aroused I wanna ejaculate." —Male, age 25

-A third type of erection is the kind that teenage boys and young adult males tend to have during the morning hours.
+The third type of erection is the kind that teenage boys and young adult males tend to have during the morning hours.
 These are anything but wanted, and they seem to have a life of their own.
 A male usually can't think the thing down to save his soul.
 If he has to walk in front of people, he’ll do the best he can with “a waistband tuck” and by grabbing something to put in front of his pants.
 I suspect these unwanted erections are caused by peaking testosterone levels and other things we’re probably not sure of.

 *Morning erections are not nature’s way of keeping a man from wetting his bed due to a full bladder.
-Plenty of men wake up with a full bladder and no erection, and are able to make it to the bathroom just fine.
+Plenty of men wake up with a full bladder and no erection and are able to make it to the bathroom just fine.